hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-check-api-key random_key 127.0.0.1

-The function checks a key file in $HESTIA/data/keys/
+This function checks a key file in $HESTIA/data/keys/

 *******************************************************************